minprog/app-studio/40 Guided/35 Journal/content.md

 ## Finishing up

+- Have a look at the class diagram at the top of this assignment.
+Are all classes present in your project?
+What's the difference?

-As always, consider this week's assessment criteria and make sure your app works well and the code looks nice.
+- As always, consider this week's assessment criteria and make sure your app works well and the code looks nice.

 ## Some ideas